rapidsai/rapids.ai/hpo.md

 # Getting Started
 {: .section-title-halfs}

-RAPIDS supports hyperparameter optimization solutions based on AWS SageMaker, Azure ML, Google Cloud AI, Dask ML, Optuna, Ray Tune and MLflow frameworks, so you can easily integrate with whichever framework you use today.
+RAPIDS supports hyperparameter optimization and AutoML solutions based on AWS SageMaker, Azure ML, Google Cloud AI, Dask ML, Optuna, Ray Tune and TPOT frameworks, so you can easily integrate with whichever framework you use today.
+RAPIDS also integrates easily with MLflow to track and orchestrate experiments from any of these frameworks.

 ## <i class="fad fa-terminal"></i> Get the HPO example code